• [+] expand all

 </services>

-Streaming search offers more flexibility in matching text fields: Match settings can be specified at query time on any text field, and fields marked with indexing: index supports prefix and substring matching.
+Streaming search offers more flexibility in matching text fields: Match settings can be specified at query time on any text field, and fields marked with indexing: index supports suffix and substring matching.

 To specify match settings at query time in YQL: